abhishek125/docker-cheat-sheet/README.md

 ## Networks

 Docker has a [networks](https://docs.docker.com/engine/userguide/networking/) feature.
 Not much is known about it, so this is a good place to expand the cheat sheet.
 There is a note saying that it's a good way to configure docker containers to talk to each other without using ports.
-See [working with networks](https://docs.docker.com/engine/userguide/networking/work-with-networks/) for more details.
+See [working with networks](https://docs.docker.com/engine/userguide/networking/work-with-networks/) for more details.We should put containers which require intercommunication inside same network.
+Containers then should talk to each other using using dns(container’s name is automatically assigned as its dns name) rather than ip address because we cant rely on ip addresses in such a dynamic environment which docker provides.

 ### Lifecycle